mries92/BetterCommandMenu/README.md

 # BetterCommandMenu
-Various improvements to the RoR2 command and scrapper menus.
+Various quality of life improvements to the RoR2 command and scrapper menus.
 ## Features
 - Shows item names and statistics on hover
 - Displays a counter to show how many of each item you have
 - Allows you to close menus with the escape key
-- Optional protection settings to keep you safe while deciding at the command menu (configurable)
+- Optional protection settings to keep you safe while deciding at the command menu (off by default / configurable)
 ## Configuration
 Creates a config file in `BepInEx/config` on first load.
 Configurable includes...